ktcalsyn/Numerical-Methods-Algorithms/False-Postion/README.md

 # False Positon

 ## Getting Started:
-This MATLAB algoithm uses the False Position method to determine the root of a function.
+This MATLAB algorithm uses the False Position method to determine the root of a function.
 This is a bracketing method and requires 2 guesses that brackets the root (one on each side of the root) The user is able to assign a desired relative error and/or wanted number of iterations (if not assigned the program has default values).
 Because of this the user must put in the first 3 inputs but the remaining 4th and 5th are optional.